 How much of your tone relies on your touch?

 I think what I do comes from a combination of being the only guitar player in The Cult for a long time, and needing to make the guitar sound as big as possible, and the JC120 created that glassy, ethereal chime, which a Gretsch has anyway; one of the qualities of a good Gretsch guitar is this sing-song, chimey, almost cathedral-like quality to the sound.
-If you can harness that, but give it some chug at the bottom end, that’s what I tried to do when Seymour Duncan made the pickups.
+If you can harness that, but give it some chug at the bottom end, that’s what I tried to do after Seymour Duncan made those pickups.

 When people see a guy with a Gretsch, they tend to think “rockabilly influence.”
 Is that true of you?